 For Cora, the city holds the promise of discovery that might answer the question at the core of her being, and even as she does her best to watch over Louise in this strange and bustling place she embarks on a mission of her own.
 And while what she finds isn’t what she anticipated, she is liberated in a way she could not have imagined.
 Over the course of Cora’s relationship with Louise, her eyes are opened to the promise of the twentieth century and a new understanding of the possibilities for being fully alive.

 Drawing on the rich history of the 1920s,’30s, and beyond—from the orphan trains to Prohibition, flappers, and the onset of the Great Depression to the burgeoning movement for equal rights and new opportunities for women—Laura Moriarty’s The Chaperone illustrates how rapidly everything, from fashion and hemlines to values and attitudes, was changing at this time and what a vast difference it all made for Louise Brooks, Cora Carlisle, and others like them.

 Decorations for this book club party can include Louise Brooks posters and, if you have one on hand, a train set like this Pennsylvania Railroad American credited with connecting the Eastern and Western United States.

-100 Roaring Classics Of The 1920s is a great mp3 album download for The Chaperone book club party to celebrate Louise Brooks’ Hollywood heyday.
+Ultimate Great Gatsby 1920s Party! – The Very Best Roaring 20s Swing Party Hits Album! is a great mp3 album download for The Chaperone book club party to celebrate Louise Brooks’ Hollywood heyday.

 Book Club Menu